 - Name your fear.
 You already know what it is.

-- Make a decision this week to confront it and not run away from it.What would your life be like if that fear didn’t exist?
+What would your life be like if that fear didn’t exist?
 It is possible.
 There is an old Italian proverb that goes this way: Better to spend one day as a lion than one hundred years as a sheep.
 Better to spend one day with courageous faith in God than a whole lifetime cowering in fear.

 - Go out and the Lord will be with you.
 Lift up your head with hope and confidence in Almighty God, that whatever he throws your way, you can face.
 Take courage, be strong and courageous, for the Lord our God is with you.
 Fear not, children of God.